carpentries-incubator/pangenomics/_episodes/08-tda.md

 Topological data analysis is a technique that uses concepts from topology to analyze complex data and find patterns and structures that are not apparent at first glance.
 This technique is based on constructing a structure called a simplicial complex, composed of a collection of simple geometric objects called simplices.
 The topology of this complex is used to analyze and visualize the relationships between the data.

 ### Simplex
-A simple geometric object of any dimension (point, line segment, triangle, tetrahedron, etc.) is used to construct simplicial complexes.
+A simplex (plural simplices) is a simple geometric object of any dimension (point, line segment, triangle, tetrahedron, etc.).
+Simplices are used to construct simplicial complexes.

 > ## Simplex
 >